Desousak/YT-Companion/README.md

 ```

 # Functionality
--Search on MenuBar to search for a video, hit enter and a click on the video of list to occur and enjoy!
+-Click search on the MenuBar to search for a video, hit enter and click on the video from the list to enjoy!
--Check your search and video history from the MenuBar (These are stored where you jar file is when you've built with gradle, most likely build/libs).
+-Check your search and video history from the MenuBar (These are stored where your jar file is when you have built with gradle, most likely in build/libs).
 -Change the user interface to Night Mode with the Night Mode button in the MenuBar, click it again to go back to the basic theme.